-Explore the rocks and rock pools for fossils, sea anemones, crabs. algae and starfish.
+Explore the rocks and rock pools for fossils, sea anemones, crabs, octopus, algae and starfish.

-Pack your binoculars from late May - November to catch Humpback and Southern Right whales on their migration or dolphins year-round.
+Pack your binoculars from late May - November to catch Humpback and Southern Right whales on their migration or dolphins enjoying the wide beach year-round.